 B. Jesus introduced a new relationship.

-And not just between Mary and John either.
+And it's not just between Mary and John either.
 John had another reason for recording this third saying of Jesus, and it's linked to what he heard Jesus say the night before He was crucified.
-John himself recorded these words of Jesus in John 13:34-35:

-"A new command I give you: Love one another.
+Listen to these words of Jesus recorded by John in John 13:34-35: "A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another."

-The significance of Jesus' third saying from the cross goes much further than Mary's care, as important as that was.
+The significance of Jesus' third saying from the cross goes beyond than Mary's care, as important as that was.
 Jesus is establishing something new, a new family, and a new responsibility that exceeds any other earthly tie.

-Listen again to our text, and notice the threefold repetition of the word disciple.
+Listen again as I read our passage, and notice the threefold repetition of the word disciple.
 Three times John refers to himself, not as an apostle, but as disciple.

 "When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, "Woman, behold, your son!"
-27 Then he said to the disciple, "Behold, your mother!"
+Then he said to the disciple, "Behold, your mother!"
 And from that hour the disciple took her to his own home (26-27 ESV)."

-By this all men will know that you are my disciples.
+Why that term, and why here?
+Do you see the connection?
+"By this all men will know that you are my disciples," said Jesus.
 By what?
 If you do what the disciple at the cross did with His Master's mother.
-If you love one another.
+"If you love one another."